zfengyan/Ground_Filtering/README.md

-# CSF algorithm
+# Ground filtering algorithm

-Ground filtering based on the cloth simulation with verlet integration.
+CSF algorithm is based on the cloth simulation with verlet integration.

 The idea of CSF is from this paper: